-Due to the fact that the Patent at Issue and the Standard, consequently, overlap and that there is sufficient evidence showing that the breadth of the business of the Defendant as to 1) and 4) also used the alternatives afforded by the Standard and embodied in the Patent at Issue, the onus is on the Defendants to demonstrate that compliance with the Standard did not result in the use of a patented process procedure.
+Due to the fact that the Patent at Issue and the Standard, consequently, overlap and that there is sufficient evidence showing that within the considerable scope of is business the Defendants as to 1) and 4) also used the alternatives afforded by the Standard and embodied in the Patent at Issue, the onus is on the Defendants to demonstrate that compliance with the Standard did not result in the use of a process procedure according to the patent.

-On the one hand Defendants contest as unsubstantiated the use of the technical method of the patent under dispute within the scope of alternative parameters of the MPEG-2standards.
-In particular they do not bring forward to have made exclusive use of technical alternatives not protected by the patent under dispute.
+On the one hand Defendants contest as unsubstantiated the use of the technical method of the Patent at Issue within the scope of alternative parameters of the MPEG-2standards.
+In particular they do not bring forward to have made exclusive use of technical alternatives not protected by the Patent at Issue.
 The Defendants, however, themselves point out in a different connection that a DVD which applies the MPEG-2 standard has meanwhile become inevitable for the storage and reproduction of audio and video data.
 Thus, the MPEG-1 standard indisputably describes technologies with which a DVD must be compatible in order to be successfully introduced in the German market, the more so as it represents, at all events, the codification procedure which dominates in practice.
-A substantiated argument, with which the use of the technical variations of the MPEG-2 standard - making use of the technical method of the patent under dispute - is disavowed, would have had to deal with patent-free alternative technology.
-It would have been up to the Defendants to demonstrate which technologies free of property rights could have been brought into consideration as an alternative to the patent under dispute, in what the difference precisely consists and in which manner Defendants would have made sure that such technology was used in exclusivity instead of the one protected by the patent under dispute.
+A substantiated argument, with which the use of the technical variations of the MPEG-2 standard making use of the technical method of the Patent at Issue - is disavowed, would have had to deal with patent-free alternative technology.
+It would have been up to the Defendants to demonstrate which technologies free of property rights could have been brought into consideration as an alternative to the Patent at Issue, in what the difference precisely consists and in which manner Defendants would have made sure that such technology was used in exclusivity instead of the one protected by the Patent at Issue.
 All the above, however, is missing in the pleading by Defendants.